fluent/fluent-bit-docs/input/forward.md

 # Forward

 _Forward_ is the protocol used by [Fluent Bit](http://fluentbit.io) and [Fluentd](http://www.fluentd.org) to route messages between peers.
-This plugin implement the input service to listen for Forward messages.
+This plugin implements the input service to listen for Forward messages.

 ## Configuration Parameters